 Stay in the nearby towns of Gillette, Sundance, or Deadwood, depending on weather and traffic conditions.

-This day offers a rich blend of American history, Native American culture, and outdoor adventure in one of the most scenic areas of the United States.
+Activities: Visit Mount Rushmore and Crazy Horse Memorial, explore Custer State Park.
+This day also offers a rich blend of American history, Native American culture, and outdoor adventure in one of the most scenic areas of the United States.

 Today, head east into South Dakota toward the Black Hills, where you’ll spend the day exploring iconic American landmarks.